y-hrubskyi/goit-js-hw-11/README.md

   - JavaScript: Employed for adding interactivity and dynamic behavior to web pages.
 - **Backend:**
-  - [Pixabay API](https://pixabay.com/api/docs/): Used on the backend to fetch images for display on the frontend.
+  - [Pixabay API](https://pixabay.com/api/docs/): External API as the backend for retrieving data.
 - **Deployment:**
   - GitHub Pages: Hosting platform for deploying the frontend.
 - **Version Control:**